podkovyrin/omaclip/README.md

 The repository includes a prebuilt x86-64 native executable, so a normal install does not require Rust or a compiler. `omarchy plugin update local.omaclip.clipboard-sync` updates the executable together with the plugin.

+## Android setup

+No Android app is required.
+First enable **Developer options** on the phone: open **Settings → About phone** and tap **Build number** seven times.
+The exact menu names can vary by manufacturer.

+For USB:

+1. In **Developer options**, turn on **USB debugging**.
+2. Connect the unlocked phone to the computer with a data-capable USB cable.
+3. Accept the **Allow USB debugging** prompt on the phone.
+4. Select the phone in OmaClip and resume sync.

+For Wi-Fi (Android 11 or newer):

+1. Put the phone and computer on the same local network.
+2. Open **Developer options → Wireless debugging** and turn it on.
+3. In OmaClip, choose **Add phone → Show QR code**.
+4. On Android, choose **Pair device with QR code** and scan the code within two minutes.
+5. Select the phone in OmaClip and resume sync.
+If it does not connect automatically, enter the main **IP address & port** shown on Android's **Wireless debugging** screen—not the temporary pairing port.

 ## Requirements